DSU-Digital-Sound-Design/f-25-dad-424-sound-design-for-games/content/lectures/week-5/setup/index.md

 Finally, find the Project tab, then navigate to `Assets > 3DGameKit > Scenes` and double click on `Start` to open the scene.

 ![](open-scene.png)
-Open image in new tab to see full size
+*Open the image in a new tab to see it full size.*

 To make the project more performant, go to `Edit > Project Settings > Quality` and set the quality to "Performance".

 ![](quality-setting.png)

+If you run into NavMesh compiler errors during import, see the troubleshooting note below.

+### Troubleshooting: NavMesh package errors

-> Unity threw compiler errors in `NavMeshLink.deprecated.cs` because old fields like `autoUpdate` and `bidirectional` no longer exist in the updated AI Navigation package.
-At the same time, duplicate assembly definition GUIDs caused conflicts between legacy and new NavMesh files.
-The fix was to delete the `Library/PackageCache/com.unity.ai.navigation` folder so Unity could pull a fresh, consistent version of the package, making sure only one copy of the navigation components remained in the project.
-This reset cleared both the missing symbol errors and the GUID conflicts.
+Unity may throw compiler errors in `NavMeshLink.deprecated.cs` because older fields such as `autoUpdate` and `bidirectional` were removed from the latest AI Navigation package.
+Duplicate assembly-definition GUIDs can also appear when legacy and new NavMesh files are both present.
+Deleting the `Library/PackageCache/com.unity.ai.navigation` folder forces Unity to download a fresh copy of the package, clearing the missing symbol errors and GUID conflicts on the next compile.

 Import TMP Essential Resources if prompted.
 If you miss this step, you can always go to `Window > TextMeshPro > Import TMP Essential Resources`.